menu icon

 • Cover the dough again and allow it to rest for 5 minutes.
 Repeat the folding technique 2 more times (for a total of three times) 5 minutes apart.

-• Overnight proofing: Spray your baking pan with a little bit of nonstick spray and then add 2 tablespoons of oil to the bottom of the pan.
+• Overnight proofing: Spray your baking pan with a little bit of nonstick spray and then add 2 more tablespoons of your olive oil to the bottom of the pan.
 Transfer your dough to the pan, cover, and refrigerate at least 8 hours, up to 12 hours.

 • To make the (optional) topping: Strip the rosemary from the stems and chop.
 Using a fine zester, grate the garlic.
-Add rosemary, grated garlic, and ยฝ teaspoon kosher salt to 2 tablespoon of olive oil and mix well.
+Add rosemary, grated garlic, and ½ teaspoon kosher salt to the final 2 tablespoons of olive oil and mix well.

 • Spoon the rosemary garlic olive oil all over the surface of the dough and gently spread around.
 With your fingertips, press deeply into the top of the dough, almost to the bottom, to make the traditional dents found on the surface of focaccia.